 Prior to opening up her own practice, Jo was a commercial litigator at Cadwalader, Wickersham & Taft, LLP and Friedman, Wang & Bleiberg, LLP (now Foley & Lardner, LLP).
 Seeing first-hand the emotional and financial toll of litigation, and appreciating that it often is ill-suited for family disputes, Jo shifted gears, and has spent the last decade successfully mediating amicable, creative, and sustainable settlements.

 Jo has trained extensively and across many modalities of mediation.
 She primarily is an interest-based mediator – moving clients from positions to underlying interests.
 She respects her clients as unique individuals who are the ultimate authorities on what is in the best interest for themselves and their families.
 Jo takes pride in her personalized and attentive service, and former clients have praised her calm, kind and steady demeanor.

 As a mediator, legal consultant and collaborative attorney, Jo guides and supports each client with compassion and understanding.
-She helps separating and divorcing families navigate co-parenting, support, and asset distribution, and handles all stages of the process – mediation, drafting of agreements, and uncontested court filings.
-Jo also works with couples who are just entering marriage or hopeful to stay in a marriage and in need of prenuptial or postnuptial agreements.
+She helps separating and divorcing couples navigate co-parenting, support, and asset distribution, and handles all stages of the process – mediation, drafting of agreements, and uncontested court filings.
+Jo also works with couples who are just entering marriage or hopeful to stay married and in need of prenuptial or postnuptial agreements.

 - New York University School of Law, J.D.
 1994